top of page

 • take multiple anti-inflammatory supplements

-• are preparing for surgery (curcumin should usually be stopped beforehand — GP guidance needed)
+• are preparing for surgery (curcumin should usually be stopped beforehand)

-Before considering turmeric supplements for joint comfort, digestion or inflammation, it’s worth exploring foundational approaches such as:
+Before considering turmeric supplements for joint comfort, digestion or inflammation, look at specific anti-inflammatory diet and lifestyle support such as:

 • balanced meals with protein and healthy fats